Sian's Story: £7,000 claimed for damages caused by a faulty dental bridge fitting

 Do not hesitate to contact us for a No Obligation, Free Consultation about securing compensation and getting rehabilitation support as quickly as possible.

-Any claim for compensation will need to take into account pain, suffering and loss of amenity together with any past and future financial loss and expense including earnings, rehabilitation and treatment costs, nursing care, disability equipment and the cost of adaptations to meet the injured person’s housing requirements.
+Any claim for dental negligence compensation will need to take into account pain, suffering and loss of amenity together with any past and future financial loss and expense including earnings, rehabilitation and treatment costs, nursing care, disability equipment and the cost of adaptations to meet the injured person’s housing requirements.